labotechservicetn-ship-it/LaboTech_Service/README.md

-# CozytTech Appliance Repair Website
+# Labotech Assistance Website

-A modern, responsive website for CozytTech Appliance Repair services built with React, TypeScript, and Tailwind CSS.
+A modern, responsive website for Labotech Assistance built with React, TypeScript, and Tailwind CSS.

 ## Features